sedroche/proposals/auth/developer-single-sign-on-across-mobile-services.md

 ## Problem Description

-As a developer builds up their Project by provisioning different services, they will likely need to setup or configure ascpects of those services.
+As a developer builds up their Project by provisioning different services, they will likely need to setup or configure aspects of those services.
 For example, if a developer provisions the Push Notifications service, they will need to configure Push credentials for Mobile Apps.
-Some services may also provide additional info or dasboards.
+Some services may also provide additional info or dashboards.
 Accessing these dashboards & performing setup or configuration will likely require signing into those services via some auth mechanism.

 Each service will have 1 or more of the following: